taikoxyz/taiko-mono/CONTRIBUTING.md

 ## Working on an issue

-If you are looking for a good issue to start with, look for issues tagged with "good first issue".
+If you are looking for a good issue to start with, look for issues tagged with [good first issue](https://github.com/taikoxyz/taiko-mono/labels/good%20first%20issue).
 Once you've found an issue to work on, you can assign it to yourself on GitHub and/or leave a comment that you're picking it up.
 Take a look at our [git standards](#git-standards).

 ## Ask questions and start discussions